“It’s time for karate class,” I said to my 13-year-old son.

 There is a lot of conflicting information about video game use, so it can be hard for parents to know what to allow.
 It’s screen time, of course, but video gaming is often also a social activity played together with friends either in the same room or online.
 And if it’s a popular pastime among a teen’s peer group, some parents may be inclined to let them play for an unlimited amount of time with their friends.

 Playing video games can have positive benefits, says Dr. Larry D. Rosen, a professor at California State University and author of The Distracted Mind.
 Gaming “can offer some skill-building, including reaction time, executive functioning, and strategic thinking,” says Rosen.
 He cautions, though, that “playing video games can be very addictive and create problematic thinking, including desensitization to violence.”

-Rosen recommends that video game play should be limited, since research shows physiological arousal increases when playing—and kids need breaks from that.
+Rosen recommends that video game play should be limited, since research shows physiological arousal increases when playing—and a kid, especially a video game fanatic, needs breaks from that.
 He suggests limiting gaming for teens to 60-90 minutes at a time, even if parents decide to allow more total time daily.

 Maria Sanders, a licensed social worker and certified parent coach, also recommends creating clear boundaries with your teen regarding when and how long they are allowed to play.
 She says an example of boundaries might be letting teens choose to play an hour of video games either before or after completing homework.

 She encourages parents to learn more about their teen’s interest in video games.
 Sit down and play the games with them.
 “The child will see that you have an interest in what they are doing,” she says, “and you will learn about why they are so attracted to the game.”